deployEMDS/technical-documentation/tests/data_product_survey/discover/consult_data_space_catalogue/test_3_1_1_1/result_protoemds_final_stack.md

 **Functional Suitability Quality Metric:** 2

-The score is 2 because the deployment provides a functional online catalogue browser and a machine-readable DCAT JSON-LD API, but the assessed UI is a counterparty catalogue browser rather than an advanced search experience.
-It does not expose free-text search, metadata filters, or pagination controls, and no external search-tool integration was completed during this assessment.
+The deployment provides a working catalogue browser and a DCAT JSON-LD API, but not the search features required for a higher score.
+Since no external search integration was tested either, the result matches the Partial Coverage criterion.

 #### Notes